NateEag/nateeag.com/drafts/hardware-notes.md

 Judging from Amazon, I should be able to get 4 TB SAS drives for around $60 a pop, maybe a little less.

-Buy six of those, RAID 6 them, and I'd have 16 TB of storage that can survive two disks failing simultaneously.
+Buy six of those ($360), RAID 6 them, and I'd have 16 TB of storage that can survive two disks failing simultaneously.
 Slap in a 1 TB SSD for a boot volume and bam.

 Could I hook up a TTY to it?

+I suppose if it has a serial port (or an expansion port I can put serial ports into).

 ## Sanni Cartridge Reader